-Diabetes Tips and Tricks
+Diabetes Control Tips

 1. Eat Out Responsibly

-And while you still can certainly enjoy favorite menu items, it is important to check and keep to portion sizes.
+And while you still can certainly enjoy favorite menu items, it is important to check and keep portioning sizes.
 Halving the meal and taking the rest as leftovers can help prevent overeating and manage caloric and carb intake.
-And not to mention, you will have a whole other meal prepared and conveniently ready the the following day!
+And not to mention, you will have a whole other meal prepared and conveniently ready the following day!

 2. Find Support

 Joining a support group and surrounding yourself with people with like minds can help you stay on track to manage diabetes.
-The support from others not only assists you to stay engaged on motivated, but can offer new ideas and tips on how to live a balanced life.
+The support from others helps you stay engaged and motivated, while offering new ideas and tips to live a balanced life.

-"Laughter is the best medicine" is not only a simple phrase, as the act of laughing has shown to improve both mental and physical health, including diabetes management.
-In fact, a study published in Diabetes Care found laughter can lower the increase in postprandial blood glucose, or blood sugars following a meal.
+"Laughter is the best medicine" is not only a simple phrase.
+The act of laughing shows to improve both mental and physical health, including managing diabetes.
+A study published in Diabetes Care found laughter lowers postprandial blood glucose, or blood sugars following a meal.

 4. Get in Touch with Nature

-While workouts at the gym are beneficial, you can also support both physical and mental health by getting in touch with nature.
-In fact, just a 10 to 20-minute walk outside can reduce stress, while the vitamin D content from the sun has also shown to lessen feelings of depression.
+While workouts at the gym are beneficial, also support both physical and mental health by getting in touch with nature.
+Even a 10 to 20-minute walk outside can reduce stress.
+The vitamin D content from the sun has also shown to lessen feelings of depression.

 5. Travel Safely

 Say bon voyage to the stress of managing diabetes and traveling!
-Similar to day-to-day life, it is important to stick to routine as much as possible, including the practice of consuming consistent and well-balanced meals.
+Similar to day-to-day life, it is important to stick to routine as much as possible.
+This includes consuming consistent and well-balanced meals.
 You can also never be too prepared, so always have extra supplies to accommodate unforeseen circumstances.

-Volunteer individually or make it a group effort, utilizing opportunities to benefit homeless shelters, Humane Societies, and other organizations local to your area.
+Volunteer individually or make it a group effort.
+Also utilize opportunities to benefit homeless shelters, Humane Societies, and other organizations local to your area.

 7. Keep Learning

 Rather than viewing diabetes is a life hindrance, view it as an opportunity.
 Becoming an expert and exploring ways to manage diabetes is a helpful way to cope.

-8. Download A Phone App
+8. Download a Phone App

 Use technology to your advantage by downloading a diabetes phone app.
 There are numerous variations, though all commonly provide a more organized method to keep information right at your fingertips.

-9. Entrust in bistroMD
+9. Entrust in BistroMD